neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_moderator.md

 ## Promote users

 - Promote a Beta Tester as needed.
-- Bug Finder
-	- Reported 5 or more bugs
-- Sound Producer
-	- At least 5 resources committed to #resource-sound
-- Spriter
-	- More than 5 resources committed to #resource-sprite
-- Stage Creator
-	- At least 10 uploaded stages with a rating of 4 or higher
-- Translator
-	- At least 1 resource uploaded to #resource-text
+- Verify role requirements before promoting a member.
+- See [[sfmb_community_roles]]{Community Roles} for the current requirements.

 ## Reporting major issues

-- Report to Admin if your game server is down or exhibiting anomalies.
+- Report to the Developer if the game server is down or exhibiting anomalies.